 The next figures show four bibliographic elements.
 The figure 2a is the co-citation network, which allows identifying the most outstanding authors in terms of citation counts (White, 2003), in this case, George Edward Cheney and Karen Lee Ashcraft; these researchers are part of the list of the most relevant authors presented above.
-With this figure, groups of authors who support each other could be analyzed, also it could be identified the authors who are working in the same topic.
+With this figure, groups of authors who support each other could be analyzed, also it could be identified the authors who are working on the same topic.

 Figure 2a.
-Co-Citationn etwork Source: own elaboration based on "R" data (2021)
+Co-Citationn etwork

 Figure 2b, draws the interconnection between words, this network was generated from the Keywords "plus" (keywords assigned by the magazine) of each article within the network.
-Therefore, this could be a first look of tendencies in the studied field.
+Therefore, this could be a first look at tendencies in the studied field.

 Figure 2b.
-Co-occurrence Network Source: own elaboration based on "R" data (2021)
+Co-occurrence Network